HomeAdvertisingCookieless Ads: Use First-Party Data Right

 Data Clean RoomSecure data collaborationVery HighPartner selection and governance

-According to Salesforce Data Cloud research, companies can measure the effectiveness of historical and current advertising campaigns using intelligence tools that connect first-party data across touchpoints without relying on third-party cookies.
+According to Salesforce Data Cloud research, companies can measure how well past and current campaigns performed using intelligence tools that connect first-party data across touchpoints, without depending on third-party cookies.

 1. Audit existing data sources: Identify all current touchpoints collecting customer data